compose-us-research/noqueue/README.md

+If you have any inquiries about this repository or the Domain Platzhalter.io, please contact the compose.us team.
+This repository is not maintained right now.

 # The problem 🤯

 Sporteln, Essen gehen, in den Urlaub fahren, Ausflüge machen und generell unter Menschen sein - das erfordert aktuell alles etwas mehr Planung.
 Das Ganze muss außerdem unter Wahrung des Datenschutzes stattfinden.